msttim/zephyr_esp32/doc/services/logging/index.rst

 Stack usage
 ***********

-When logging is enabled it impacts stack usage of the context that uses logging API.
+When logging is enabled it impacts stack usage of the context that uses the logging API.
 If stack is optimized it may lead to stack overflow.
 Stack usage depends on mode and optimization.
 It also significantly varies between platforms.
-In general, when :kconfig:option:`CONFIG_LOG_MODE_DEFERRED` is used stack usage is smaller since logging is limited to creating and storing log message.
+In general, when :kconfig:option:`CONFIG_LOG_MODE_DEFERRED` is used, stack usage is smaller since logging is limited to creating and storing log message.
-When :kconfig:option:`CONFIG_LOG_MODE_IMMEDIATE` is used then log message is processed by the backend which includes string formatting.
+When :kconfig:option:`CONFIG_LOG_MODE_IMMEDIATE` is used, then log message is processed by the backend which includes string formatting.
 In case of that mode, stack usage will depend on which backends are used.

 :zephyr_file:`tests/subsys/logging/log_stack` test is used to characterize stack usage depending on mode, optimization and platform used.
 Test is using only the default backend.

-Some of the platforms characterization for log message with two ``integer`` arguments listed below:
+Some of the platforms characteristics for logging a message with two ``integer`` arguments are listed below:

 +---------------+----------+----------------------------+-----------+-----------------------------+
 | Platform      | Deferred | Deferred (no optimization) | Immediate | Immediate (no optimization) |